 Telephones in the college offices are for college business only.
 Except for emergency situations, students will not be called from class to receive incoming calls.
 Our college does not have sufficient staff and resources to handle calls or take messages from family, friends, etc. Students must advise friends and family of this procedure.
 Students are not permitted to use office or classroom phones except for emergencies.
-Cell phones/Pagers should be silenced during training hours.
+Cell phone and other electronic devices should be silenced during training hours.